Physical restraint: Purpose in humans

-Misuse and risks of physical restraints
+Misuse and risks

 Restraining someone against their will is generally a crime in most jurisdictions, unless it is explicitly sanctioned by law.
 (See false arrest, false imprisonment).

+Restraint has been misused in special education settings resulting in severe injury and trauma of students and lack of education from spending school hours restrained.

 The misuse of physical restraint has resulted in many deaths.
 Physical restraint can be dangerous, sometimes in unexpected ways.
 Examples include: